Youtube Facebook Twitter Instagram

 J.E.
 Duggan Park walking trails map

-Distance: 1200 m loop
+Distance: 1,200m loop

 Description: This multi-use trail starts behind the park toilet and forms a circuit around the park.
-There are some short steep sections that make this trail challenging enough for a workout.
+There are some short steep sections that make this trail challenging enough for a workout.The trail surface is made of decomposed granite so watch your step on the steep areas.
+From the trail you can see a small dam where birds like to spend time in the water.
+There are some other interesting features in the park such as the detention basin and a little pond that can be reached outside of the circuit.
 Read more...

-John Trousdell Park walking trail map
+John Trousdell Park trail map

 Classification: Bushwalking (Grade 4), mountain biking (Intermediate)